NCAS-CMS/cfa-conventions/source/cfa.md

 instruction, and `variable` is the name of a variable that configures that instruction for each fragment.
 The order of elements is not significant.

+The definnition of a fragment alloweds for it to have no external files nor exist in the parent file.
+In this case a virtual fragment is assumed to exist that contains only missing values.

 A variable referenced by the **`aggregated_data`** attribute must span the fragment dimensions in the same relative order as the aggregated